lxqt/lxqt.github.io/_posts/2024-05-05-point-releases.md

 Changes:

- * Fixed the initial path (the credit goes to the KDE team for their solution in xdg-desktop-portal-kde).
+* Fixed the initial path, which started to get broken with apps like Firefox recently.
+The credit goes to the KDE team for their solution in xdg-desktop-portal-kde.

 The release can be downloaded from [Github](https://github.com/lxqt/xdg-desktop-portal-lxqt/releases).